 4 Environment, Technology, Technics and Planning

 The last digit indicates the position of the course in a year-long or multi-year course sequence.

 Full credit courses are designated 'Y'.
 Half credit courses are designated 'H'.

 In Canada, the Canadian Architectural Certification Board (CACB) is the sole agency authorized by the Canadian Architectural Licensing Authorities (CALA) to accredit Canadian professional degree programs in architecture for the purposes of architectural licensure.

-In 2013, the Daniels professional program (Master of Architecture) was reviewed by the CACB and granted a six-year term of accreditation with a “focused evaluation” at the end of three years.
-In 2016, our program submitted a Focused Evaluation Report responding to deficiencies identified during the 2013 accreditation review.
-Our professional Master of Architecture program is undergoing its next full accreditation review in 2019.
+2019, the Daniels professional program (Master of Architecture) was reviewed by the CACB and granted a six-year term of accreditation.
+Our professional Master of Architecture program will undergo its next full accreditation review in 2025.